How we pick our products

 Many of evening primrose oil’s effects are backed up by scientific evidence, while others are still being studied.
 No longer simply a home remedy, this oil is now being used in conventional medicine, especially in dermatology.

 - 1 Key Facts

-- 2 Ranking: The best evening primrose oil on the market
+- 2 Our selection: The best evening primrose oil on the market

 - 3 Shopping Guide: Everything you should know about evening primrose oil